Doki Doki Literature Club

 The poor matching of poses and expressions to lines is pretty jarring in some scenes, but I've seen much worse and it seems to get a little better after the beginning.
 The dialogue is also a bit clumsy and awkward sometimes, but mostly in the poem sharing scenes.
 In the scenes that carry the plot it's mostly fine.

-The average poem quality isn't up to the original game or anywhere near the level of The Good Ending mod, but it's not terrible either.
+The poem quality isn't up to the original game or anywhere near the level of The Good Ending mod, but it's not terrible either.
 Monika's poems are mostly good.
-The only poem I was really disappointed in was Natsuki's first, which is like a version of her first from the original game that completely misses the point of it and copies only the superficial elements.
+The only poem I was really disappointed in was Natsuki's first, which is like a version of her first from the original game that misses the point of it and copies only the superficial elements.

-The Good Ending
+The Good Ending review

 The only major criticism I have is the secret-keeping: the mod portrays it as morally good to keep important secrets from close friends.
-It's much less offensive than in ABND and Shattered Worlds because at least here there's no overarching malevolent force that the girls really need to know about, so at least the claim that they don't "need to know" is factually true.
+But it's much less offensive than in ABND and Shattered Worlds because at least here there's no overarching malevolent force that the girls really need to know about, so at least the claim that they don't "need to know" is factually true.

 A Brand New Day review